 Remember to stop off for some fantastic Italian pasta and sample the local Aosta valley wines, possibly with some Génépi, an aperitif made with local herbs, to wash it down.

 Zermatt also has officially marked Itinerary ‘yellow’ pistes.
 These are controlled and secured off-piste runs.
 You will find them in all of the ski areas; for example, the Marmotte run off the top of Rothorn, or Tiefbach and Momatt through the trees from Schwarzsee.
 Probably the most famous, and where all the locals head on their day off, is the Stockhorn/Triftji area.
 Accessed across the ridge from Hohtälli to Rote Nase, when powder conditions are right, you will find an amazing freeride area waiting for you on north facing slopes.
-When the powder gets skied out on these slopes, you can face the challenge of the Triftji bumps – approximately 3 kms of fantastic moguls to burn your leg muscles!
+When the powder gets skied out on these slopes, you can face the challenge of the Triftji bumps – approximately 3 km of fantastic moguls to burn your leg muscles!

 If all the above is not enough then the ultimate experience awaits you: heli-skiing.
-We’ll organise a local Bergführer (Mountain Guide), and a helicopter from Air Zermatt to take on the classic Monte Rosa descent.
+We’ll organise a local Bergführer (Mountain Guide), and a helicopter to take on the classic Monte Rosa descent.
 Skiing on untracked snow from the heli landing point at 4,200m through seracs (pinnacles of ice on the surface of a glacier) and past crevasses to Furi, a vertical drop of 2,500 metres and taking approximately 3 to 4 hours.
 This will leave you simply breathless!

 The Monte Rosa is not the only heli-skiing option, with both Aschihorn and Alphubeljoch providing amazing experiences.